-Hemlock, fir, spruce, and pine buds – perfect flavor compliments to edible flowers
+Hemlock, fir, spruce, and pine buds/tips – perfect flavor compliments to edible flowers

-Yes, your Christmas tree is edible, although there’s a pretty good chance it was treated with fungicides and insecticides.
-(We’ll have a lot more info on how to eat your Christmas tree soon!)
+Yes, your Christmas tree is probably edible, although there’s a pretty good chance it was treated with fungicides and insecticides if it came from a commercial operation.
+See our edible conifer guide for identification, tips, and recipes!

-In spring, hemlock, spruce, fir, and pine trees all produce tender young leaf/needle buds.
-While the older needles are also edible, the spring buds are really the culinary highlights of these plants due to their tenderness and mild flavor.
+In spring, hemlock, spruce, fir, and pine trees all produce tender young leaf/needle buds, aka tips.
+While the older needles are also edible, the spring buds/tips are really the culinary highlights of these plants due to their tenderness and mild flavor.
 (Exception: if you have pine species that produce pine nuts, those are pretty hard to beat.)

 Growth buds on all four types of trees have the potential for wonderful flavor, with complex notes of citrus and rosemary.
 There is quite a bit of flavor variability by species.
-Even individual trees within the same species can have a lot of variability (this seems especially true of spruce).
+Even individual trees within the same species can have some variability.
+(Related article: Spruce tips and cones – how to ID, harvest, and eat.)

 Thankfully, we’ve scouted out excellent culinary evergreen trees near us so we can look forward to sustainably harvesting their buds each spring.
-General rule: don’t harvest from young trees and don’t harvest more than 1/4 of the buds on a tree (even if you could reach them all).
+General rules:

 Though each is unique, the tangy flavors of all four types of tree buds compliment the delicate, sweet flavor of edible flowers very well.
 You can either toss the delicate buds into your salad or use them to make a dressing.
 For the recipe in this article, we made an Eastern hemlock tree bud dressing with citrus and honey…